Flags of the Ottoman Empire: Source of the Star and Crescent symbol

 It has been suggested that the star-and-crescent used in Ottoman flags of the 19th century had been adopted from the Byzantine.
 Franz Babinger (1992) suggests this possibility, noting that the crescent alone has a much older tradition also with Turkic tribes in the interior of Asia.
 The crescent and star is found on the coinage of Byzantium since the 4th century BC and was depicted on Byzantine Empire's coins and shields of Christian warrior saints till the 13th century.
 Parsons (2007) notes that the star and crescent was not a widespread motive on the coinage of Byzantium at the time of the Ottoman conquest.
 Turkish historians tend to stress the antiquity of the crescent (not star-and-crescent) symbol among the early Turkic states in Asia.

 Imperial standards

-Adopted in 1882, the coat of arms of the Ottoman Empire featured a green flag at left (representing the Rumelia Eyalet) and red flag at right (representing the Anatolia Eyalet and the other Asian eyalets).
+Adopted in 1882, the coat of arms of the Ottoman Empire featured a green flag at left (representing the Rumelia Eyalet and other European eyalets) and red flag at right (representing the Anatolia Eyalet and the other Asian eyalets).

 The imperial standard displayed the sultan's tughra, often on a pink or bright red background.